malinduGamage/RPAL-Interpreter/README.md

 │   └── __init__.py                     # Marks the directory as a Python package
 |
-├── parser/                             # Package for parsing functionality │   ├── parser_module.py                # Module containing parser logic
+├── parser/                             # Package for parsing functionality │   ├── build_standard_tree.py          # Module for converting AST to standard tree
+│   ├── parser_module.py                # Module containing parser logic (filter token to AST)
 │   └── __init__.py                     # Marks the directory as a Python package
 |
 ├── interpreter/                        # Package for interpreter functionality